 - The authors compared outcomes for participants in the RA program with people eligible for the program who did not participate in it.
 They used Unemployment Insurance wage record data to estimate regression models, controlling for demographic characteristics and pre-intervention measures of earnings and employment.

 - The study found that employment rates were 8.6 percentage points higher among RA participants than those completing none of the program both six and nine years after program enrollment.
 Average annual earnings were $6,595 higher among RA participants than those completing none of the program in the sixth year after enrollment and $5,839 higher in the ninth year after enrollment.
 These differences were all statistically significant.

 - The quality of the causal evidence presented in this report is moderate because it was based on a well-implemented nonexperimental design.
 This means we are somewhat confident that the estimated effects were attributable to the RA program, but other factors might also have contributed.

-Features of Registered Apprenticeship (RA)
+Registered Apprenticeship (RA)

 RA is a career-training program that offers on-the-job training, combined with technical instruction tailored to the industry of the job.
 As participants attain relevant skills, they receive incremental wage increases.
 Upon program completion, participants earned a nationally recognized certification.
 At the time of this study, RAs ranged in duration from one to six years, with positions in about 1,000 occupations, such as electrician, plumber, truck driver, child care worker, and correctional officer.